<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Visionary Leadership

-Leaders operate as role models and set the mission, vision, and values of the organization.
+Leaders serve as role models and set the organization's mission, vision, and values.
 They must demonstrate those values, focus on the customer, and set high expectations for the workforce.
 Leaders practice strategy deployment and create the systems and methods necessary to accomplish the organization’s key objectives.

 Customer-focused Excellence